darktable-org/dtorg/content/blog/2024-12-21-how-do-i-...-in-dt-5.0/index.md

 {{< /details >}}

+{{< details title="**make fine/exact adjustments to a control**" >}}

+darktable has multiple ways to adjust a slider:

+- click on a position on the slider to set it to the corresponding value

+- scroll while on the slider; use Shift-Scroll for larger (usually 10x) increments and Ctrl-Scroll for finer (usually 0.1x) increments

+- use the arrow keys while the slider is selected; Shift-Arrow for larger increments and Ctrl-Arrow for smaller increments

+- right-click for a popup; you can either enter an exact numeric value by typing it or adjust the value by sliding your mouse left or right to "wag the tail".
+The higher up the mouse pointer is, the more quickly the values will be adjusted; for the finest adjustments, move the mouse pointer along the bottom edge.

+{{< /details >}}

 {{< details title="**make more extreme adjustments**" >}}

 Most sliders in darktable have both soft and hard limits.
 The soft